There’s a nice article about mindfulness .

 I do wonder when the various finance “experts” are going to understand the simple fact that there isn’t a “range” between these concepts, they are closely linked.

 If they do understand it, they might realise that behavioural economics in isolation isn’t at all a good way to plan finances (however scientific anybody thinks it is).
-They might also realise that positive psychology has some great ideas, but something like mindfulness is really handy to be able to put it those great ideas, and the principles from behavioural economics, into practice, in an integrated way.
+They might also realise that positive psychology has some great ideas, but something like mindfulness is really handy to be able to put those great ideas, and the principles from behavioural economics, into practice, in an integrated way.